-HUC is committed to resident consultation.
+We are committed to resident consultation.
 It is a vital part of how we work.
-We hold regular meetings with residents; circulate monthly newsletters; and more informally the Scheme Manager keeps in daily contact with residents.
+We will keep you informed and consult you about changes in the management of the schemes that will affect you.
+We hold regular meetings with residents; circulate monthly newsletters; and more informally the Scheme Managers keep in daily contact with residents.
 We encourage and support residents to engage with us and we always aim to respond positively to views that you express.